pascalweiss/zettelkasten-public/zettelkasten/SSL - TLS.md

 ### Key elements
 ##### Authentication
 The server sends a certificate to the client.
 The client can use this to authenticate the server at a well-known certificate authority (CA).
+See [[Authentication and authorization]]

 ##### Encryption
 private-/public-keys are used to encrypt any communication between the client and the server